majikat768/HuntStatsLogger/README.md

 <p>
 This program was made to record hunt statistics in the game <b>Hunt: Showdown</b>.
-<br>It works by tracking changes in the attributes.xml file, which is updated after every game, logging those changes to a local .json file, and uploading them to a local sqlite database.
+<br>It works by tracking changes in the attributes.xml file, which is updated after every Hunt, logging those changes to a local .json file, and uploading them to a local sqlite database.
-<br>If the user is logged in, the records can be stored in a remote webserver, from which they can later be restored.
+<br>If the user is logged in, the records will be stored in a remote webserver, from which they can later be restored.
 </p>
 <p>
 App has to be running for hunts to be logged.